hariprasad-eng/FPGA-based-digit-recognisation-using-Convolutional-Neural-Networks/README.md

-–   The browser sends the drawn digit as a base64 image over HTTP POST to Flask on the ARM.
+1) The browser sends the drawn digit as a base64 image over HTTP POST to Flask on the ARM.)
-–   Flask resizes it to 28×28, normalises to uint8, and stores the 784-byte array in DDR RAM.
+Flask resizes it to 28×28, normalises to uint8, and stores the 784-byte array in DDR RAM.
-–   The ARM programs the DMA — sets source address, length 784, and fires the start command.
+2) The ARM programs the DMA — sets source address, length 784, and fires the start command.
-–   The DMA streams all 784 pixels one byte per clock into axis_cnn_mnist_0 over AXI Stream.
+3) The DMA streams all 784 pixels one byte per clock into axis_cnn_mnist_0 over AXI Stream.
-–   The hardware CNN runs the full pipeline in programmable logic.
+4) The hardware CNN runs the full pipeline in programmable logic.
 After 1,279 clock cycles (~25 µs of pure compute) the predicted     digit is ready on the output stream.
-–   The DMA captures the 1-byte result and writes it to DDR.
+5) The DMA captures the 1-byte result and writes it to DDR.
 The ARM reads it and returns a JSON response to the browser.
-–   The web app shows both predictions side by side — CPU (~360 ms, numpy) and FPGA (~8 ms, hardware) — with a live bar chart and a speedup factor of around 42×.
+6) The web app shows both predictions side by side — CPU (~360 ms, numpy) and FPGA (~8 ms, hardware) — with a live bar chart and a speedup factor of around 42×.

 Hardware CNN timing (inside axis_cnn_mnist_0)